Thomashighbaugh/colt45gui/README.md

 - **Thank you** to Ubuntu for breaking often enough to motivate me to write out this monster of a shell script so I don't have to remember all the programs I install on a fresh system or go through the tedious process of individually installing them with apt-get or using synaptic.

 ## To Do
-- create snap install function to replace the full command []
+- []create snap install function to replace the full command
-- add additional apps useful to others []
+- []add additional apps useful to others
-- sort the apps by category []
+- []sort the apps by category
-- resize the windows desktop []
+- []resize the windows for more comfortable use on desktop
+- [x]fix repository overload